[October 2016 update – see new entries Japan Foods Garden and Lucky 8 Chinese restaurants at the bottom of this post]

 Kimchi Xpress seems popular with the ladies.

 Toast Box has an outlet just outside the food court.

 Japanese Foods Garden is a cluster of Japanese food eateries located at the back of the foodcourt in Basement 1.
 AKASAKA YUKUN – steamed eel specialist; GENKI JAPAN – soba noodles; BANZAIYA – Kyoto home-style dining; BEAR’S CURRY CAFE & BAR – Japanese curry rice with rice shaped like bears; and GYU TETSU TEPPANYAKI.

 Lucky 8 is a Hongkong style Chinese restaurant on the 3rd floor.
 Here are some pictures of the restaurant and a couple of their set menus that were on display.
-Check out their website for the latest set menus and details.
+Check out their for the latest set menus and details.

 1 Scotts Road